Lemon Garlic Orzo with Asparagus

 - 1 lb. asparagus

 - 1 cup orzo pasta (uncooked)

 - Juice of 1 lemon (about 3 Tbsp. plus optional zest)

 - 1-2 cloves garlic, minced

 - 3 Tbsp. fresh parsley (more to taste)

 - Optional: fresh basil, baby spinach, spring peas, cherry tomatoes, shallot, pine nuts, dairy-free parmesan for topping, etc.

 Cook orzo: in a medium saucepan, bring 2 cups water to a boil.
-(You can opt for vegetable broth to add more flavor.)
+(You can use vegetable broth for more flavor.)
 Add orzo, stir well, then reduce heat and simmer for about 10 minutes or until tender.
 Drain.

-Meanwhile, make the dressing: mince garlic and juice 1 large lemon, yielding about 1/4 cup lemon juice.
+Meanwhile, make the dressing: place minced garlic and lemon juice in a small bowl.
 (Zest a bit of lemon peel first if desired – I use a microplane grater/zester.)

 Prepare asparagus: trim off woody ends, rinse, and cook as desired until just tender.* (See notes below for cooking options.)